Dakshayani6691/Pyramid/README.md

 Pyramid is a small, fast, down-to-earth, open source Python web framework.
 It makes real-world web application development and deployment more fun, more predictable, and more productive.
 Pyramid is much like Flask which takes very little effort to install and run.

+Follow the below commands to create a simple pyramid application :

 PREREQUISITES :

    1. Set up your Python environment: